SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 Outside, the autumn air smelled of wood smoke and distant rain.
 I stood on the courthouse steps and looked out over Prescott's streets.
 Somewhere in this territory, Yavapai families were rebuilding lives on reservation land the government had promised them temporarily and would try to take away permanently.
 Somewhere, children were learning English in boarding schools designed to kill the Indian and save the man.
 Somewhere, elders were dying with stories no one had bothered to record.

 I could not save them all.
-I could not undo the massacre or bring back the dead or restore what had been stolen.
+I could not undo what had been done or bring back the dead or restore what had been stolen.
 But I could vote.
 I could write.
 I could witness.

 I could be the first.

 And if I was the first, others would follow.
 Slowly, painfully, against the current of a government that preferred us silent and invisible.
 But they would follow.

-I descended the steps and mounted my horse.
+I descended the steps and mounted my horse, the November sun warm across my shoulders.
+Beyond the edge of town the sign for Fort Whipple rose beside the road.
+In July I had ridden past and let the ache settle deeper.
+Today the lift in my chest from casting a ballot steadied me.
+I turned the reins toward the post.

+The road curved through granite outcroppings until the fort came into view with its whitewashed hospital and orderly rows of quarters.
+I left the horse near the parade ground and walked alone to the house where the Burnses had lived.
+The porch rail still bore the grooves of a boyhood spent learning how to stand straight, how to polish brass, how to live inside someone else's family.
+The windows stared back empty.
+I stayed on the path, close enough to feel the past rise but far enough to honor the distance time had put between us.

+Memories gathered like monsoon clouds.
+Annie correcting my place settings.
+Katie's doll abandoned on the steps.
+Captain Burns fastening my collar before inspection, his pride and my confusion braided together.
+Every kindness he had shown me was soldered to the violence that had made me his ward.
+Standing in that yard years later, I felt both at once, the love that kept me alive and the loss that shadowed it.

+I touched the porch post with my fingertips.
+"I made it this far, Captain," I whispered.
+I told him about the ledger, about the ballot slipped into the box, about the citizenship he had once promised would mean something.
+Ireland remained a dream neither of us reached, but I had kept moving, as he told me to.

+When the air grew cool, I returned to the horse and steered back toward the main road.
+The fort shrank behind me until it was only memory again.

 The ride home would take hours, but Chehata would be waiting.
 She always was.
 And tonight, when the children asked what I had done, I would tell them I voted.

 I would tell them their father was a citizen.

-And someday, when they were old enough to understand, I would tell them what that citizenship cost, and why it mattered anyway.
+And someday, when they were old enough to understand, I would tell them what that citizenship cost, and why it mattered.

----

-**[End of Chapter 10: ~2,470 words]**